jarviscanada/jarvis_data_eng_KevinShimotakahara/core_java/jdbc/README.md

-develop objects that can streamline the process of building Strings that contain SQL statements which can be fed to JDBC APIs, whereupon the PostGreSQL driver that implements the JDPC interfaces can forward the SQL statements to the database application, and receive its response.
+develop objects that can streamline the process of building Strings that contain SQL statements which can be fed to JDBC APIs, whereupon the PostGreSQL driver that implements the JDBC interfaces can forward the SQL statements to the database application, and receive its response.

 Two different Data Access Objects (DAO) were created, one each